NVIDIA/mig-parted/deployments/systemd/README.md

 `nvidia-mig-parted` before installing it.
 We plan to relax this requirement in the near future.

+**Note:** When the `nvidia-mig-manager.service` is installed, an additional target, `nvidia-gpu-reset.target` is also installed.
+This new target is used to ensure the `nvidia-mig-manager.service` is started after the `nvidia-fabricmanager.service` and `nvidia-persistenced.service`.
+In addition, this target allows applications like dcgm and nvsm to be started only after the `nvidia-mig-manager.service` has started.

 The following files will be added as part of this installation:

 * `/usr/bin/nvidia-mig-parted`
 * `/usr/lib/systemd/system/nvidia-mig-manager.service`
+* `/usr/lib/systemd/system/nvidia-gpu-reset.target`
 * `/etc/systemd/system/nvidia-mig-manager.service.d/override.conf`
 * `/etc/profile.d/nvidia-mig-parted.sh`
 * `/etc/nvidia-mig-manager/utils.sh`